RoeiHarfi/Node-Js-Express-bio-project/README.md

 # Usage

-1. Login to your preferred user. (registered users list is in `database/users.json`)
+1. Log in to your preferred user. (registered users list is in `database/users.json`)
 2. Regular users can:
-   - recieve blood doses, dispense a set amount, or dispense all O- blood doses in the case of an MCI.
+   - Add blood doses to inventory, dispense a set amount, or dispense all O- blood doses in the case of an MCI.
-   - change their own password.
+   - Change their own password.
 3. Research student users can:
-   - view & export logs with personal data emitted.
+   - View and export logs with personal data emitted.
-   - change their own password.
+   - Change their own password.
 4. Admin users can:
-   - recieve blood doses, dispense a set amount, or dispense all O- blood doses in the case of an MCI.
+   - Add blood doses to inventory, dispense a set amount, or dispense all O- blood doses in the case of an MCI.
-   - view & export full logs.
+   - View and export full logs.
-   - add, edit and delete users in the system.
+   - Add, edit, and delete users in the system.
-   - view the blood inventory and remove expired doses.
+   - View the blood inventory and remove expired doses.

+> [!CAUTION]
+> Passwords are stored in plaintext in `database/users.json`.<br>
+> This project is intended for learning/testing purposes only and **should not** be used in any real production environment.